Skip to main content

 What Fees Importers Are Required to Pay?

-custom clearance fees A customs entry fee is just one of many customs clearance costs that you might have to deal with.
+Custom clearance fees A customs entry fee is just one of many customs clearance costs that you might have to deal with.

 • Bond Payments: This applies in some countries and guarantees taxes and duties on your imports.
 Continuous bonds might be available for regular importers.
 Single-entry bonds are used for individual shipments.